HankB/polana-ansible/README.md

 **Problems!** See issue #1.
 I've been all over the map with this and while trying to sort the issue with disappearing containers, have encountered issues with the OS seeming to lose connection with the SSD.
 This is not ready for use.

 * `Read device information` results in `"ssd_info.stdout_lines": "VARIABLE IS NOT DEFINED!"` (At present not needed)
 * Playbooks as presently coded are working for a Pi 4B/8GB.
 There is room for improvement.
+(Have been tested with Pi 3B/3B+ and work.)
+* `second-boot-Debian.yml` supports Bullseye and is no longer supported and has known bugs.
+If you really need to use it, some fixes will be needed.
+Feel free to file an issue and submit a PR.

 ## TODO

-* Decide if a playbook or script is more suitable for migrating Docker containers from `polana` to `polana2`
+* Decide if a playbook or script is more suitable for migrating Docker containers from `polana` to `polana2`.
+This involves running commands on both systems and automation is set aside for now.
 * Produce a playbook for typical user settings.
 * Disable root login?
 Need to be sure `sudo` is working.
-* Maybe I should versoin and release?
+* Maybe I should version and release?
 * Configure WiFi.
-* Test with Bookworm.
+* Test with Bookworm.- done Bullseye no longer suypported.
-* Test on Pi 3B/3B+
+* Test on Pi 3B/3B+ - done and working.

 ## Phase 1 - provision SSD